Paint The Kitchen Red

 Instant Pot Spaghetti Instructions 1 collage - oil, meat, cooked meat - Paint the Kitchen Red

-• Add olive oil to inner pot of Instant Pot.
+• Turn on Saute mode.
+Add olive oil to inner pot of Instant Pot.

 • Add ground beef and cook until browned, about 5 minutes.
 (If the beef browns too quickly, press ‘Cancel’ until the Instant Pot cools down a bit and press the ‘Saute’ button again.)